Singaporean’s Guide to Travel during Golden Week in Japan

 5th May: Children’s Day

-Why Do Japanese celebrate Golden Week?
+Why do the Japanese celebrate Golden Week?

 Golden Week is the term for the week that encompasses four of Japan’s 15 national holidays.
 It begins with Showa Day, then continues with Constitution Day, Greenery Day and Children’s Day.
 The following holidays have significant meaning: